 Shakespearean novels have a way of striking at the core of darkness, as many of the horrific plots were set to take place in the dark.

-The writer of the Gospel of John captured in a brief suspense, the mental state of Judas when playing to the ambience of his evil: “So, after receiving the morsel, he (Judas) immediately went out; and darkness had fallen” (Jn 13:30).
+The writer of the Gospel of John captured in a brief suspense, the mental state of Judas in his plot to betray the Lord.
+"So, after receiving the morsel, he (Judas) immediately went out, and darkness had fallen" (Jn 13:30).

 We speak of bloody and morally horrifying plays as dark.
-In darkness, we lose the luster for glory and for praise; our joy is sucked and our spirit is crushed.
+In the darkness, we lose the luster for glory and praise.
+Our joy is sucked, and our spirit is crushed.
 When darkness fills a soul, the person becomes utterly lonely.
-Depression isn’t farfetched.
+Depression isn't farfetched.

-I am not speaking of the darkness the spiritual writers talk about as the dark night of the sprit—the journey of the soul to God, a holy experience.
-I am likely referring, in part, to the dark night of the senses when we feel the emptiness of the gratifications, which keep us from being completely in the light.
+I am not speaking of the darkness the spiritual writers talk about as the dark night of the spirit—the journey of the soul to God, a holy experience.
+I am referring, in part, to the dark night of the senses when we feel the emptiness of the gratifications, which keep us from being entirely in the light.

-Lent is a time to rediscover this Light—not the light of the sun or camp-lights, but the Light which in the beginning was, and is with God.
+Lent is a time to rediscover this light.
+It is not the light of the sun or camp-lights.
+Instead, he is the light which in the beginning was and is with God.
 The light is God among us, Christ the Lord.

 Pray with me: Lord, let your light illumine the darkness of my heart and the world.
+Heal our land.
 Amen.

 God love you.
 God bless you.